Do Horses Really Need Fly Masks and Bonnets in Australia?

 Australian horses face harsh sun, dust, and insects.
 Fly masks and bonnets protect eyes, ears, and skin while improving comfort and focus.
 Learn when they’re essential and how to choose the best fit for your horse.

-Every Australian horse owner knows how relentless summer can be — blazing UV, dust carried by hot winds, and endless swarms of bush flies, march flies, stable flies, midges, and mosquitoes.
+Every Australian horse owner knows how relentless summer can be, with blazing UV, dust carried by hot winds, and endless swarms of bush flies, march flies, stable flies, midges, and mosquitoes.
 These pests aren’t just irritating; they can affect your horse’s health, mood, and ability to focus.
 That’s why many riders ask: “Does my horse really need a fly mask or bonnet?”

 Why fly masks are more than just insect protection